r-narayanan4/Jenkins-Basic-to-Advance/2.Jenkins-Admistration/c.Common_Tasks/c.Backup.md

 ## Creating a backup

 ### Various schemes can be used to create backups.
-These are discussed in this section:
+These are discussed in this section

 - Filesystem snapshots